yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2021/index.md

 german77 also provides `Just Dance 2022` [with its own stub](https://github.com/yuzu-emu/yuzu/pull/7293) for the `EndFreeCommunication` service.

 And finally, Morph [implements the](https://github.com/yuzu-emu/yuzu/pull/7482) `GetCompletionEvent` service for `Super Bomberman R Online`.
-Since the game requires online services, it won’t be playable for now.
+However, as the game requires online services, it won’t be playable for now.

 ## Future projects